FazalLabBCM/FazalLabPipelines/docs/BasicUnixCommands.md

 ### Mac
-[FileZilla](https://filezilla-project.org/) is an app like Finder that lets you view files on your local computer and a remote computer (such as the TACO cluster) as the same time.
+[FileZilla](https://filezilla-project.org/) is an app like Finder that lets you view files on your local computer and a remote computer (such as the TACO cluster) at the same time.
 Click here to [download FileZilla](https://dl4.cdn.filezilla-project.org/client/FileZilla_3.60.2_macosx-x86.app.tar.bz2?h=hxy6tuT1HHojwfvxOQH1aA&x=1660597873).
 When the download finishes, open the FileZilla application.